 Some of the dishes are odd and not terribly tasty, e.g. an olive with the consistency of an eyeball created out of oil and delivered in a spoon of oil.

-The surprise of the night was the 12-hour braised beef on the... bone, which was tender and moist and delicious.
-Unfortunately, it came toward the end of multiple courses, so we barely had room for a slice.
+The surprise of the night is 12-hour braised beef on the bone, tender and moist and delicious.
+Unfortunately, it comes toward the end of multiple courses, so you may barely have room for a slice.